 - Check Lyro's conversations - Whenever Lyro transfers a chat to your operators for human assistance, that is a great opportunity to check how Lyro handled the user's questions so far.
 Take note of what Lyro did incorrectly, and consider how you can update the FAQ.
 Try to make Lyro understand the user's question or issue more accurately.

 - Update Lyro's data source - Once you've identified where Lyro's knowledge was lacking, add a new, appropriate question-and-answer pair to the FAQ (or add more detail to an existing pair).
+Please note: if Lyro fails to answer a specific question, you can use the Create answer button precisely where it happened, directly inside that conversation - and update Lyro's knowledge without accessing Lyro's configuration!

 - Test Lyro's knowledge - Now that you've updated the data source, use the Playground to check if Lyro performs better.
 Try asking a problematic question in different ways and see if Lyro is able to handle the conversation on its own.